wgroeneveld/woodpecker-ascii-junit/README.md

 If you are using Drone-CI, consider using [drone-junit](https://github.com/rohit-gohri/drone-junit/) instead that has a nice Adaptive Card UI which is currently not supported by Woodpecker-CI.

+This plugin reads JUnit XML files in a `path` glob pattern.
+If you're running JS Jest tests, add [jest-junit](https://github.com/jest-community/jest-junit) as a reporter and it'll be integrated as well.

 ## Configuration

 See `docker-compose.yml` as an example: